Mother of 2 killed when Southwest jet engine fails in midair

 PHILADELPHIA --A Southwest Airlines jet blew an engine at 32,000 feet and got hit by shrapnel that smashed a window, setting off a desperate scramble by passengers to save a woman from getting sucked out.
-One person died and seven others were injured.
+She later died, and seven others were injured.

-A bank executive and mother of two from New Mexico has been identified as the woman who died.
-News of Jennifer Riordan's death was first shared by the assistant principal of the Albuquerque Catholic school attended by her two children.

-In an email to parents, assistant principal Amy McCarty wrote that "the family needs all the prayers we can offer."
+Passengers dragged the woman back in as the sudden decompression of the cabin pulled her part way through the opening, but she was gravely injured.

+The pilots of the plane, a twin-engine Boeing 737 bound from New York to Dallas with 149 people aboard, took it into a rapid descent and made an emergency landing in Philadelphia as passengers using oxygen masks that dropped from the ceiling said their prayers and braced for impact.

 What a flight!
 Made it!!
 Still here!! #southwest #flight1380 pic.twitter.com/Cx2mqoXVzY— Joe Marcus (@joeasaprap) April 17, 2018

-The pilot of the plane, a twin-engine Boeing 737 bound from New York to Dallas with 149 people aboard, took it into a rapid descent and made an emergency landing in Philadelphia as passengers using oxygen masks that dropped from the ceiling said their prayers and braced for impact.

-National Transportation Safety Board chairman Robert Sumwalt said one person died.
-He gave no details, but the woman who nearly got sucked out was the only one seriously injured and was taken off the plane by emergency workers.
-It was the first passenger fatality in an accident involving a U.S. airline since 2009.
+The National Transportation Safety Board sent a team of investigators to Philadelphia.

+In a late night news conference, NTSB chairman Robert Sumwalt said a preliminary examination of the engine showed evidence of "metal fatigue."
+One of the engine's fan blades was separated and missing.
+The blade was separated at the point where it would come into the hub and there was evidence of metal fatigue, Sumwalt said.

-The NTSB sent a team of investigators.
-Sumwalt said the engine will be taken apart and examined to understand what caused the failure.
+The engine will be examined further to understand what caused the failure.
+An investigation could take 12 to 15 months.
 Photos of the plane on the tarmac showed a missing window and a chunk gone from the left engine, including part of its cover.
+Sumwalt said part of the engine covering was found in Bernville, Pennsylvania, about 70 miles (112 kilometers) west of Philadelphia.

+Southwest said Tuesday night that as a precaution it would inspect similar engines in its fleet over the next 30 days.

-Passengers commended one of the pilots for her cool-headed handling of the emergency.
+Passengers commended one of the pilots, Tammie Jo Shults, for her cool-headed handling of the emergency.
 She walked through the aisle and talked with passengers to make sure they were OK after the plane touched down.

 "She has nerves of steel.
 That lady, I applaud her," said Alfred Tumlinson, of Corpus Christi, Texas.
 "I'm going to send her a Christmas card, I'm going to tell you that, with a gift certificate for getting me on the ground.
 She was awesome."